-The establishment of sewer services areas is defined by municipalities and can be used by municipalities with sanitary districts, also referred to as designated management areas (DMA).
+The establishment of sewer services areas is defined by municipalities and can be used by any public authority that owns, controlsn and maintains a sewerage system as defined in s.
+NR 110.03(30), Wis.
+Adm.
+Code, also referred to as designated management areas (DMA).
 Although acreage may have been allocated to a municipality, based on its population and development needs, establishing additional sewer service area can only be accomplished if the area is also in a sanitary district.
 If a municipality no longer has a designated sanitary district, as is the case in some instances, then sewer service area can be added if it is also demonstrated that the related WWTP has capacity to accommodate the added sewer service area.